What is Black Mold and Can it actually Kill You?

 Since black mold thrives in damp environments, water or moisture will be or has been present in any area that the mold colony has started growing.

-Areas with water damage like a leaky pipe under the sink, flooding from a storm or other event are also more likely to have black mold.
+Areas with water damage like a leaky pipe under the sink, flooding from a storm, or other events are also more likely to have black mold.
 This includes carpet, drywall, and gypsum board.

 Black mold spores can come from anywhere and get into your home also.
 This includes coming in from the outdoors on clothing, pet fur, and from the summer breeze coming in from the open window.